Back to top

 Glue-on Horseshoes

-Glue-on horseshoes do not need nails to stay on.
+Glue-onOpens in a new tab. horseshoes do not need nails to stay on.
 They are removed by sliding a utility knife (carefully) between the hoof and shoe.
 Glue-on horseshoes do tend to cost more than typical horseshoes, however.
 But you can switch over to glue-on shoes temporarily before returning to standard horseshoes.

-Glue-on shoes appeal to people with horses with hoof problems where putting a nail in would be hard, impossible, or amplify the problem.
+Glue-on shoes appeal to people with horses with hoof problemsOpens in a new tab. where putting a nail in would be hard, impossible, or amplify the problem.

 They are also a nice option for horses that, for whatever reason, don’t do well with nails or are infamous for losing shoes.
 Because of how a glue-on shoe separates from the hoof when caught on something, there is little chance of damaging the hoof wall.